openbmc/libmctp/docs/bindings/vendor-astlpc.md

 } __attribute__((packed));
 ```

-Where the magic value marking the beginning of the control area is:
+Where the magic value marking the beginning of the control area is the ASCII
+encoding of "MCTP":

 ```
 #define LPC_MAGIC 0x4d435450